-23 February - 03 March is Real Bread Week - a campaign championing bread that’s been made without the use of processing aids or artificial additives.
-Soil Association organic standards ban the use of artificial colours, additives and preservatives in food.
-Organic wheat must be grown with fewer pesticides, and the use of herbicides (weed killers) such as Glyphosate is completely banned.
+22 February - 01 March 2020 is Real Bread Week - a campaign championing bread made without processing aids or artificial additives.
+Soil Association organic standards ban the use of artificial colours, additives and preservatives in food, and organic wheat must be grown with fewer pesticides, and absolutely no herbicides (weed killers) like Glyphosate.

-With no GM ingredients permitted under organic standards, looking for the Soil Association logo next time you shop is one of the easiest ways to get your hands on a slice of real bread.
+This means that looking for the Soil Association logo on a loaf next time you shop is one of the easiest ways to get your hands on some certified real bread.

-So whether you fancy some roasted rye or a simple sourdough, here's a baker’s dozen different ways to enjoy organic this Real Bread Week.
+Whether you fancy a rustic rye or a simple sourdough, here's a baker’s dozen different ways to enjoy organic this Real Bread Week:

 2. Pick up a pack of organic heritage flour from Doves Farm, or one from their extensive range of gluten-free flours.
-Their website is packed with recipes for unusual and flavour-filled loaves - we particularly like this cheese & onion sharing bread, made from their rare Khorasan wheat.
+Their website is packed with recipes for unusual and flavour-filled loaves - we particularly like their cheese & onion sharing bread, made from the rare Khorasan (kamut) wheat.

 3. Abel & Cole know which side their bread is buttered - check out their bumper bakery offering.

-5. Go against the grain with this recipe for a sourdough white loaf with sundried tomatoes, olives and rosemary from Shipton Mill.
-True advocates of real bread, their mill in Shipton Moyne Wood has been producing flour since the times of the Domesday book!
+5. If you knead to know the basics before you begin baking, Tess Lister's book 'A Handful of Flour' features some of the best recipes from her family's organic bakery - Shipton Mill.
+True ambassadors of real bread, their mill in Shipton Moyne Wood has been producing flour since the times of the Domesday book!

-7. The South West & Bristol are a hub for real bread in the UK.
-Hunt down a loaf from traditional bakers Hobbs House, who use traditional overnight methods to produce real bread, or a branch of Baker Tom's in Dorset, Cornwall and beyond for a fresh loaf and a coffee.
+8. Alternatively, the South West & Bristol are a hub for real bread in the UK.
+Hunt down a loaf from Hobbs House Bakery, who use traditional overnight methods to produce real bread, or a branch of Baker Tom's across Cornwall for a fresh loaf and a coffee.